Tensor Rank and Complexity: Examples of Symmetric Rank

-and hence the reduced Apolarity Lemma (Theorem~\ref{pr:thmRedApolarity}) gives $\prsrk(f) \leq r$. \\ On the other hand, by Theorem~\ref{pr:thmRedApolarity} there exists an ideal $I \subseteq f^\perp$ such that $I$ is the vanishing ideal of $s:=\prsrk(f)$ distinct, closed reduced points in $\prP^n$.
+On the other hand, by Theorem~\ref{pr:thmRedApolarity} there exists an ideal $I \subseteq f^\perp$ such that $I$ is the vanishing ideal of $s:=\prsrk(f)$ distinct, closed reduced points in $\prP^n$.
 We are left to prove $s \geq r$.
 To do so, consider $I' := (I : \partial_0)$.
 Since $I$ is a radical ideal, also $I'$ is radical as the following computation shows

 Moreover, since $I$ is radical we have